nondescryptid/nondescryptid.github.io/days/index.md

 ---
   <h1 class="content-listing-header sans">Posts</h1>
   At this point it's more like trying to post 100 times about what I've done, rather than doing it 100 days in a row...

+  P.S.
+What you see are excerpts, so click on the post title if you want to see the whole thing.

   <ul class="content-listing ">

     {% for post in site.categories.days %}